ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

   app03.test.example.com

 That file only includes hosts that are part of the "test" environment.
-"Staging" machines would be defined in another file called :file:`inventory_staging`::
+Define the "staging" machines in another file called :file:`inventory_staging`::

   [database-servers]